 Prime Minister’s Scholarship for Asia

-The Prime Minister's Scholarships for Asia (PMSA) is a scholarship programme funded by the New Zealand government and administered by Education New Zealand.
-Established in June 2013, the scholarship is awarded to individuals and covers costs relating to study or research in Asia.
+The Prime Minister’s Scholarships for Asia (PMSA) is a programme funded by the New Zealand government and administered by Education New Zealand.
+The scholarship aims to:

 - strengthen New Zealand’s ability to engage with key Asian trading partners

 - improve the international skills of the New Zealand workforce